kytos/documentation/tutorials/napps/create_your_napp.rst

    - at least three characters
   --------------------------------------------------------------

-  Please, insert your NApps Server username: tutorial Please, insert your NApp name: helloworld
+  Please, insert your NApps Server username: <username>
+  Please, insert your NApp name: helloworld
   Please, insert a brief description for your NApp [optional]: Hello, world!

   Congratulations!
 Your NApp have been bootstrapped!
-  Now you can go to the directory tutorial/helloworld and begin to code your NApp.
+  Now you can go to the directory <username>/helloworld and begin to code your NApp.
   Have fun!

 ..
 TIP:: If you want to change the answers provided in the future, just edit